Garden Oaks Montessori with Environmental Sciences -

 Lunches and Recess are staggered – check with your teacher for times

-Supervision of students begins at 7:15 am Parents are responsible for their child’s safety until school faculty and staff are on duty at 7:15 am.
-From 7:15am - 7:40am children report to their assigned morning assembly area:
+Supervision of students begins at 8:15 am Parents are responsible for their child’s safety until school faculty and staff are on duty at 8:15 am.
+Parents drop off students at the entry to the school and children are to walk to their assigned morning assembly area to wait from 8:15am - 8:30am:

 Classes begin on time each day.
 Plan your schedule to ensure plenty of time to allow for traffic and drop-off in the circle drive.
 This is a perfect time to teach your child the important life-long habit of punctuality.

-Should you need after-school care for your child(ren), the YMCA after-school program is available on campus for an extra fee.
-Scholarships are available through the YMCA by application.
-You may register for the program online or go to the Harriet and Joe Foster YMCA on 34th St.
+Should you need after-school care for your child(ren), the ZENITH after-school program is available on campus for an extra fee.
+Information is available a the front desk.

 “Safety Above All Else”